Matter Silicon Labs Lighting Example (Zephyr)#

-An example showing the use of CHIP on the Silicon Labs SiWx917 WiFi SoC running Zephyr RTOS.
+An example showing the use of Matter on Silicon Labs SoCs running Zephyr RTOS.
+The same application can be built for either:

 Introduction#

-The SiWx917 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs SiWx917 WiFi SoC running Zephyr RTOS.
-It can be controlled by a Matter controller over a WiFi network.
+The Silicon Labs lighting example provides a baseline demonstration of a Light control device, built using Matter on Silicon Labs SoCs running Zephyr RTOS.
+Depending on the selected board, it can be controlled by a Matter controller over either a Wi-Fi network (SiWx917) or a Thread network (EFR32MG24).

-This example implements a software-only lighting device without GPIO control, suitable for testing Matter protocol functionality and WiFi connectivity on the SiWx917 platform.
+This example implements a software-only lighting device without GPIO control, suitable for testing Matter protocol functionality and network connectivity on the supported Silicon Labs platforms.

-The lighting example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the Silicon Labs SiWx917 platform.
+The lighting example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on Silicon Labs platforms.

 Configuring the application#